energinet-singularity/forecast-parser/README.md

 Please submit an issue or ask the authors.

 ## Version History
+* 2.0.2
+    * Added http to the service.
 * 2.0.0:
     * Drop kafka and kSQL implementation and switch to REST API.
     * Restructure code, introducing classes